awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 After you complete the above steps, you can return to the Athena console to query the data\.

-## Working with Geospatial Data<a name="schema-geospatial"></a>
+## Working with geospatial data<a name="schema-geospatial"></a>

 AWS Glue does not natively support Well\-known Text \(WKT\), Well\-Known Binary \(WKB\), or other PostGIS data types\.
 The AWS Glue classifier parses geospatial data and classifies them using supported data types for the format, such as `varchar` for CSV\.
 As with other AWS Glue tables, you may need to update the properties of tables created from geospatial data to allow Athena to parse these data types as\-is\.
-For more information, see [Using AWS Glue Crawlers](#schema-crawlers) and [Working with CSV Files](#schema-csv)\.
+For more information, see [Using AWS Glue crawlers](#schema-crawlers) and [Working with CSV files](#schema-csv)\.
 Athena may not be able to parse some geospatial data types in AWS Glue tables as\-is\.
-For more information about working with geospatial data in Athena, see [Querying Geospatial Data](querying-geospatial-data.md)\.
+For more information about working with geospatial data in Athena, see [Querying geospatial data](querying-geospatial-data.md)\.

-## Using AWS Glue Jobs for ETL with Athena<a name="schema-classifier"></a>
+## Using AWS Glue jobs for ETL with Athena<a name="schema-classifier"></a>

 AWS Glue jobs perform ETL operations\.
 An AWS Glue job runs a script that extracts data from sources, transforms the data, and loads it into targets\.
-For more information, see [Authoring Jobs in Glue](https://docs.aws.amazon.com/glue/latest/dg/busisadd-job.html) in the *AWS Glue Developer Guide*\.
+For more information, see [Authoring jobs in glue](https://docs.aws.amazon.com/glue/latest/dg/busisadd-job.html) in the *AWS Glue Developer Guide*\.

-### Creating Tables Using Athena for AWS Glue ETL Jobs<a name="schema-etl-tables"></a>
+### Creating tables using Athena for AWS Glue ETL jobs<a name="schema-etl-tables"></a>

 Tables that you create in Athena must have a table property added to them called a `classification`, which identifies the format of the data\.
 This allows AWS Glue to use the tables for ETL jobs\.
 The classification values can be `csv`, `parquet`, `orc`, `avro`, or `json`\.
 An example `CREATE TABLE` statement in Athena follows: